ctphoenix/Python-Course-Material/chapter2.md

 test_student_typed("play_strategic_game()",
               pattern=False,
               not_typed_msg="Did you use `play_strategic_game()`?")
 success_msg("Great work!
 Yes, starting in the middle square is a large advantage when play is otherwise random.
 Also, each game takes less time to play, because each victory is decided earlier.
-Player 1 wins more than both players draw, and Player 2 wins less than both of these outcomes.")
+Player 1 wins much more than Player 2, and draws are less common.")
 ```